tektronix/python-package-ci-cd/README.md

 `src` package layout.
 It runs on the `ubuntu-latest` runner label.
 It uploads a file called `breaking_changes.md` as a workflow artifact that can be used with the `publish-api-comparison.yml` workflow to post a comment on Pull Requests with details of changed APIs.

+- Inputs
+    - required
+        - `package-name`: The name of the package to check for breaking changes.

 Usage Example: